 \section{Model Description}

-The vanilla Transformer consists of an encoder and a decoder, each consisting of a self-attention module and a feed-forward module per layer \cite{vaswani2017attention}.
-All the layers have identical size and dimension.
-Thus, each layer operates on word tokens and can only perform per-token interactions.
-We introduce the U-Net Transformer, which modifies the encoder of the existing Transformer architecture to allow processing of the input text in a hierarchical manner.
-The decoder is unchanged between the two models.
+The vanilla Transformer consists of an encoder and a decoder, each comprised by a self-attention module and a feed-forward module in each layer \cite{vaswani2017attention}.
+We propose the U-Net Transformer, which modifies the Transformer encoder to inject hierarchy into the model.
+The decoder and final objective are unchanged.
+In this section, we describe changes to the encoder.

-See Figure \ref{fig:unet} .
-We propose the addition of U-Net Transformer encoder layers which increase in abstraction as you move deeper in the model.
-Specifically, each layer performs a (k=3) 1D convolution operation with stride 1, followed by a max pool (stride 2) to effectively halve the number of output tokens as input to the next layer.
-Each new output token is a composition of three adjacent input tokens within the kernel window.
-This output could model the phrase level.
-A self-attention layer identical to the original Transformer implementation is used to perform attention over the input tokens (pre-convolution), using the post-convolution (abstract) output tokens as queries.
-This allows the layer attention to use high-level token information to query low-level tokens in the input.
-Finally, all output tokens are updated using this attention information and are each passed to the feed-forward layer described in \cite{vaswani2017attention}.

-The "down" layers described above form a hierarchical pyramid of abstract representations of the input.
-With an increasing number of layers, the representations become more abstract and capture more high-level aspects of the input.
-As in the U-Net architecture, this pyramid representation of the input must then be used to update and inform the low-level representations.
-This phase is computed using a series of "up" layers, each of which doubles in previous output size (using a stride-2 deconvolution) until the output representation is identical in size to the encoder input.
+All the layers in the vanilla Transformer have identical size and dimensions.
+Thus, each layer operates on word tokens and can only perform per-token interactions via the attention mechanism.
+We wish to produce more abstract representations that aggregate individual tokens into higher-level representations.
+To do this, we introduce convolutions into the encoder layers.
+This allows our novel U-Net encoder layers to change the number of token representations per layer and as well as the size of each token representation.